lana-20/selenium-webdriver-bidi/README.md

 WD Classic | CDP |
 ---|---|
-Standard W3C protocol, supported by all browsers | Supports only Chromium-based browsers |
+🔵 Standard protocol, supported by all browsers | 🔵 Supports only Chromium-based browsers |
-Communicates via HTTP requests | Communicates via WebSocket |
+🔴 Communicates via HTTP requests | 🔴 Communicates via WebSocket |
-Does not support low-level controls | Supports low-level controls |
+🟣 Does not support low-level controls | 🟣 Supports low-level controls |

+🔵 WD Classic is a standard protocol designed according to the W3C specificiation.

+🔵 CDP is a protocol, but it only supports Chromium-based browsers, such as Chrome and Edge.

+🔴 WD Classic starts an HTTP server in the back-end and sends the commands to the browser driver.
+The driver carries these instructions on to the browser.
+Communication happens via the traditional HTTP response/request protocol.

+🔴 CDP uses a WebSocket which is bidirectional in nature.
+WebSocket has the capacity to send the commands and concurrently listen to the events/messages from the server in real time.

+🟣 WD Classic can perform operations in the browser UI, but cannot perform those operations in the DevTools console.
+It can't control the DevTools programmatically.
+We cannot access network requests, console components, errors or events that happen in the DevTools.

+🟣 CDP has a the power of accessing the browser DevTools.
+It can get the messages or errors from the console, mock the network requests, or wait until the DOM changes.

 #### WD Classic - Disadvantages:
 - Synchronous Nature